hackoregon/postman-collections/README.md

 ## Travis

-Travis is configured to run collections included on a cron job, will post to slack channel: #postman-alerts when tests fail.
+Travis is configured to run collections included on a cron job, will post to slack channel: #alerts-postman when tests fail.